denis-kisel/repeator/readme.md

 # Repeator

 Package for laravel-admin-widgets.
-This package is help to make dynamic fields for laravel admin widgets.
+This package is help to make dynamic fields for [laravel-admin-widgets](https://github.com/denis-kisel/laravel-admin-widget).

 ## Installation